Typicality of Contextuality: Introduction

 This procedure is repeated $N$ times, with new random samples of states and effects in each run.
 We define the \emph{typicality of contextuality}, denoted by $t_{(n,m,d;N)}$, for a given scenario $(n,m,d;N)$ as the percentage of samples (out of $N$) that exhibit contextual behavior, i.e., for which the linear program assigned non-zero robustness $r$.
 When referring to the analytical typicality of contextuality that would emerge out of an infinite number of trials, we adopt $t_{(n,m,d)}$, suppressing the label $N$.

 Notice that, throughout this work, stating $t_{(n,m,d;N)}\approx100\%$ does not mean that contextuality will always be found for $n$ preparations and $m$ binary measurements for a quantum system of dimension $d$, but rather that out of $N$ tries, every single one of them exhibited contextuality by our certification criteria.
 To calculate the confidence level of the true value of $t_{(n,m,d)}$, we use the Wilson score interval~\cite{wilson}, which we explain in detail in Appendix~\ref{app:threshold}.
 In summary, when we say $t_{(n,m,d;N=10^6)}\approx100\%$ in this work, this criterion ensures that the typicality of contextuality $t_{(n,m,d)}$ is at least 99.999\% with 99\% level of confidence.
-In this paper, we focus on qubit states $(d=2)$, but the general approach and the simulation toolbox that we share in an online repository are also suitable for higher dimensions\footnote{ To apply to higher-dimensional systems or to many-outcome measurements, the scripts for sampling randomly would need to be extended.
-This will be provided in a future version of the repository.}.
+In this paper, we focus on qubit states $(d=2)$, but the general approach and the simulation toolbox that we share in an online repository are also suitable for higher dimensions.

-To generate random states and effects, we employ the \texttt{qutip} toolbox \cite{lambert2024qutip5quantumtoolbox}.
+To generate random states, we employ the \texttt{qutip} toolbox \cite{lambert2024qutip5quantumtoolbox}.
 Pure random states distributed with a Haar measure are generated by applying a Haar random unitary to a fixed pure state (\texttt{rand\_ket} function).
 To generate mixed states, we follow the algorithm designed in Ref.~\cite{Bruzda2009} that generates Ginibre random density operators of fixed rank (\texttt{rand\_dm} function).
 Since only full-rank density matrices have nonzero measure~\cite{Bengtsson2017}, sampling from mixed states will never lead to pure states.
 More details on random sampling are provided in Appendix~\ref{app:qutip}.
 To sample the effects, there are two approaches that we employ depending on the task--- randomly sampling effects or fixing a large number of (somewhat uniform) effects.
-For the first approach, we sample the effects with the same function that samples the density operators, which yields a unit-trace POVM element $M$.
-For each sampled operator $M$, we also include its complement $\mathbbm{1}-M$ in the effect space to ensure normalization.
+For the first approach, we employ \texttt{qutip}'s random unitary generator to sample projective measurements by rotating an orthornomal basis; and \texttt{numpy}'s random generator function to sample POVMs by generating sets of Hermitian operators from the Ginibre ensamble, then enforcing measurement normalization~\cite{kukulski2021} (See Appendix~\ref{app:qutip}).
 For the second task, the idea is to fix a large number of effects that are distributed in all directions on the Bloch sphere.
 We choose the following parametrization:

 for $j=\{0,\dots,9\}$ and $k=\{0,\dots,4\}$.
 The effects built from these states, together with their normalizing counterparts, form $m=92$ distinct projectors.
 These projectors can be visualized as points distributed symmetrically around the Bloch sphere along distinct inclinations between the north and south poles, with each point representing a unique measurement direction.
 Including their antipodal points, this gives the full set of 184 distinct effects hereby considered, which we depict in Fig.~\ref{fig:fixedeffects}.
 This set of effects is designed to approximate the set of all projective effects.